The Homosexual Was Invented in 1869

 The identity was born.
 And it could never be put back in the box.

 Wilde wasn’t just prosecuted—he was typified.
 The press coverage constructed an image: the aesthetic, the effeminate wit, the green carnation, the French novels, the dandyism that now meant something specific.
-Suddenly there was a recognizable figure.
+Suddenly there was a recognisable figure.
 A stereotype.
 A way to identify them.

 This cut both ways.